 - Please feel free to contact Helen before the Master Class with any questions you may have about our plans, supplies, techniques we’ll be covering or any special requests.

 - Materials and equipment (the studio contains many moulds and deckles, and there is no need to bring your own unless you have a favorite size you want to work with)

-- Our group will be limited to four plus Helen
+- Our group will be limited to four plus Helen and maybe an assistant

 - Informative supply lists and instructional handouts